Frequently Asked Questions about College Essay Writing

-Q: Why would a student take a creative writing class?
+Q: Why would a student take an essay writing class?

-A: A creative writing program can boost students’ confidence in their writing and allow them to express themselves in a unique and clever manner.
+A: An essay writing program can boost students’ confidence in their writing and allow them to express themselves in an unique and clever manner.
 Colleges want to see how well students can convey messages and share their unique personalities and stories.

 Q: What is the goal of this program?